Search

 Gabe Hall

-Gabe Hall enters his second season as the UIndy men's soccer coach in 2023.
+Gabe Hall enters his third season as the UIndy men's soccer coach in 2024.

-In his first season at the helm of the program, Hall guided the Greyhounds to a 10-5-3 overall record which included a trip to the NCAA Division II Tournament for a third-consecutive time.
-Under his direction, UIndy was able to claim the GLVC's Freshman of the Year (Kabiru Gafar) and Co-Defensive Player of the Year (Pierre Lurot) honors while landing three honorees on the All-GLVC First Team list.
+In his first season at the helm of the program, UIndy was able to claim the GLVC's Freshman of the Year (Kabiru Gafar) and Co-Defensive Player of the Year (Pierre Lurot) honors while landing three honorees on the All-GLVC First Team list.
 Hall fielded one of the top offenses in the conference as the Hounds led the GLVC in points per game (5.56), scoring offense (2.22) and total goals (40).

 Hall came to UIndy from crosstown Marian University where he was the assistant women’s soccer coach for two seasons (2019-20).
 The Knights were the 2019 NAIA national runner-up with a 20-3-3 record.
 Hall oversaw the development of goalkeepers while assisting with opponent scouting and tactical planning.